 Another method of deviating is by using an offset post.
 The posts can be manufactured to suit the location within the following parameters, the base plate must be a minimum of 50mm thick and the offset plate no longer than 700mm.
 Refer to each system drawing GA-00 for details.

-The post pitch must return to the correct system position within 8 metres of the last correctly positioned system post and remain correctly positioned for a minimum of 4m.
+The post pitch must return to the correct system position within 8 metres of the last correctly positioned system post and remain correctly positioned for a minimum of 4m or 3 post pitches, whichever is the greater.

-If obstacles cannot be circumvented by these methods it may still be possible to provide a compliant design, contact our technical department whose details can be found at the back of this manual.
+If obstacles cannot be circumvented by these methods it may still be possible to provide a compliant design, please contact our technical department whose details can be found at the end of this manual.